mermaid-js/mermaid/docs/n00b-gettingStarted.md

   </body>
 </html>
 ```

-### Save this to an html file and open it with a browser.
+**Notes**: This has to be saved in an `HTML` file and opened with a browser.

 ---
 ## 4. Calling mermaid from a relative link.

 This method is similar to 3, if only a little more involved.
-The difference may be very subtle even, insignificant to a majority of people, but it offers its own advantages.
+The difference may be very subtle even, but it offers its own advantages, mainly in speed.

 1. install node v10 or 12, which would have npm

-2. download yarn using npm.
+2. download yarn using npm by entering the command below:
     npm install -g yarn

 3. After yarn installs, enter the following command:
     yarn add mermaid

-4. After downloading mermaid, you can then open the mermaid you’ve downloaded and go to the `dist` folder.
+4. After downloading mermaid, you can then open the mermaid file you’ve downloaded and go to the `dist` folder.

+5. Find the `mermaid.min.js` file,
+    a. select the file.
-5. Find the `mermaid.min.js` file, press the shift key and right click on and select copy as path from the options.
+    b. press the shift key and right click on it
+    c. select copy as path from the options.

 6. Paste it within the `script` tag as the `src`.
 ```
-<script src=[Paste the mermaid.min.js file address here]></script>
+<script src="Paste the mermaid.min.js file address here"></script>
  <script>mermaid.initialize({startOnLoad:true});</script>
 ```
 7. It should look something like this